 True to their style, never erring for the last – what – 30 years or so, they deliver good, solid Hard Rock and Heavy Metal.
 Nothing wrong with fueling the same style, if you are good at it.

 And I really love it when people call this Blues Rock.
 There is no Blues Rock in there.
 Just go ahead and listen to some Led Zeppelin, if you want that.
 Albeit, there is some Southern Comfort in some of the tracks, all New Orleans style influences mixed into this rough Hard Rock of theirs.

 This new album also heralds the return of Mandy Meyer as a new guitarist, who was part of this outfit many moons ago.
 This means that we have a mighty portion of electric guitars trying not to get themselves into a mess too much.
 Some challenge!

-And the same goes with the album art.
+And the same goes for the album art.
 I really like the ‘Dög’, as they call it and the kind of grouchy and rebel way they put their message across.
 Okay, agreed!
-Not very intellectual that and kind of what sticks to the sole of your shoes.
+Not very intellectual that.
 But some of that is short of flipping the finger at some of these silly rules we have to abide by every day of our lives.
 And indeed, we have too many rules.
 Only god knows where this will lead us.

 Krokus delivered a step up to their former production Hoodoo, increased quality, speed, energy, you name it.
 This is the kind of thing we want to see and I hope they can keep it up for the coming record they are hopefully going to produce.